 RLJE FILMS and SHUDDER are releasing ARCHENEMY on Blu-Ray today, February 16.
 I recently had a chance to check out the disc ahead of its release and found it to be a solid presentation of the film.
 The video transfer is a standard 1080p AVC encode that holds up to the wild visual shifts of the film well- from the outlandish colors that appear during Max’s stories to the naturalistic flesh tones and grit of the scenes set in the “real world”, the film looks good despite some slightly muddled detail in a couple of the films most dimly lit scenes.

-The DTS-HD 5.1 audio is seeming perfect with good surround sound elements, clear dialogue that never gets overwhelmed in the center channel, and enough bombast in the bass to give your sub-woofer a nice workout during the more chaotic scenes.
+The DTS-HD 5.1 audio is seemingly perfect with good surround sound elements, clear dialogue that never gets overwhelmed in the center channel, and enough bombast in the bass to give your sub-woofer a nice workout during the more chaotic scenes.

 There isn’t much in the way of special features.
 The lone inclusion is a sub-10 minute EPK-style featurette where the cast and crew talk about the film.
 It is informative and interesting for what it is but I can’t help but want more.
 I suppose, in this age of streaming, getting the film on a high-definition disc at all is a triumph.
 The A/V presentation is strong and the film itself is a winner.
 So, the Blu-Ray is an easy recommendation.